aanagnostou/dotfiles/README.md

 # dotfiles
-dot files for Arch Linux
+DOT files for Arch Linux

 Let’s assume we have the relevant dotfiles together in ~/.dotfiles.
 We can create a symlink from here to the directory where they are expected (usually our home directory, ~):